-These are not the only source of electronic distractions: many students in this study reported listening to music while working.
+These are not the only sources of electronic distractions; for instance, many students in this study reported listening to music while working.
 The effect of music on focus, comprehension, and cognitive function is disputed.
 Some studies suggest that fast and loud music negatively impacts reading comprehension (9, 10).
 Other studies refute those findings, showing that music with a fast tempo increases the listener’s arousal and mood, increasing their awareness and cognitive performance (11).
-Other studies found that if the listener finds the music pleasant, it will increase their intellectual work performance (12).
+Further studies found that if the listener finds the music pleasant, it will increase their intellectual work performance (12).
 The impact of music can also depend on the listener.
-For those with a lower working memory capacity, music has been found to serve as a “seductive detail” and a distraction (13, 14).
-Additionally, when listening to music, people classified as introverts have been shown to have a worse reading comprehension than extroverts (15).
-Still other studies argue that music does not affect recall or short-term memory, stating that listening to music provides neither assistance nor a handicap (16, 17).
+For those with a lower working memory capacity, music can serve as a “seductive detail” and a distraction (13, 14).
+Additionally, when listening to music, people classified as introverts have been shown to have worse reading comprehension than extroverts (15).
+Still, other studies argue that music does not affect recall or short-term memory, stating that listening to music provides neither assistance nor a handicap (16, 17).

 Along with this conflicting research, students themselves hold a variety of personal opinions about the effects of electronic distractions.
 In order to better understand student perspectives, all students were given the opportunity to comment on how they felt electronics impacted their studying.
-Some students claimed music wasn’t a distraction, but that it increased their focus and enhanced their performance by drowning out the extraneous noise of their environment.
+Some students claimed that music was not a distraction but increased their focus and enhanced their performance by drowning out the extraneous noise of their environment.
 Some students also report that studying with music or social media present prevents them from getting bored while they work and stopping completely.
-Others use electronic distraction as an incentive for getting work done, allowing themselves a predetermined amount of screen time between completed assignments.
+Others use electronic distractions as an incentive for getting work done, allowing themselves a predetermined amount of screen time between completed assignments.
 Accordingly, there is research that shows the use of laptops in the classroom can improve student satisfaction and enhance academic achievement (18, 19).
 Most interestingly, many students in this study expressed sentiments along the lines of “It’s bad.
 I know it’s bad.
-But I can’t stop”, implying that they’re aware of the negative impact electronics have on their studying but just can’t break the habit.
+But I can’t stop”, implying that they’re aware of the negative impact electronics have on their studying but can’t break the habit.

-Habits are a behavior formed by the brain’s association of a cue or reward with a routine.
+Habits are behaviors formed by the brain associating a cue or reward with a routine.
 For many students, their study routine is marked by opening a music or social media app (20).
 As electronic distractions incentivize studying, which may otherwise be an undesirable task, students may be unwilling to separate the two despite any negative effects from electronic distractions.
 This inability to break habits was at the core of this experiment.
-I formed this study around the idea that students would only be driven to change their habits if they directly witnessed how said habit was influencing them, regardless of what the effect was.
-This study hypothesized, and found, that if students witnessed first-hand the impact of electronic distractions on their cognitive function, they would be more likely to change their study habits than if they simply read statistics.
+We formed this study around the idea that students would only be driven to change their habits if they directly witnessed how said habit was influencing them, regardless of what the effect was.
+This study hypothesized and found that if students witnessed first-hand the impact of electronic distractions on their cognitive function, they would be more likely to change their study habits than if they read statistics.

 RESULTS

-This study is an interventional psychology experiment, intended to determine the better method for getting students to change their study habits around electronic use (Figure 1).
-Once all subjects had taken the informational pre-intervention survey and the treatment group subjects had completed their interventions, there was a wealth of data that could provide information on the impact of electronic distractions on verbal and visual memory.
+This study intended to determine a better method for getting students to change their study habits around electronic use (Figure 1).
+Once all subjects took the informational pre-intervention survey and the treatment group subjects completed their interventions, there was a wealth of data that could provide information on the impact of electronic distractions on verbal and visual memory.